-Your favourite fitness clubs are closed right now, and while that means you can't hit the gym, it doesn't mean your workouts have to stop - it just means you need to be a little more creative to maintain your fitness at home.
-Here are some tips to help you stick to your fitness routine.
+If you can't hit the gym this week due to lockdown or other factors, it doesn't mean your workouts have to stop - it just means you might need to be a little more creative to maintain your workout at home.
+Here are some tips to help you stick to your fitness routine, stay motivated and keep moving until you can return to your fav women's only gym.

 Stay motivated and remember your goals.